Skip to content

 In a genome-wide association study (GWAS) using data from 23andMe participants, researchers identified a significant association between misophonia and a variant called rs2937573, located near the TENM2 gene.

 TENM2 (Teneurin Transmembrane Protein 2) plays a role in neural development, brain connectivity, and the formation of synaptic connections.
-It is particularly active during early brain development.. the same window in which misophonia most commonly emerges (ages 8-13).
+That makes it an interesting lead, especially because many people first notice misophonia during childhood or early adolescence.

-The TENM2 variant association with misophonia reached genome-wide significance in a 23andMe dataset, making it the first genetic marker identified for the condition.
+The TENM2 variant association with misophonia reached genome-wide significance in a 23andMe dataset, making it an important early genetic lead.
+It still needs replication before it should be treated as settled.

 The finding does not mean that TENM2 "causes" misophonia.
 Genes rarely work that way.
 What it suggests is that variations in this gene may influence how certain neural pathways develop, potentially predisposing some people to the atypical auditory-emotional connectivity that characterises the condition.